 Intersection - Side-impact Collision - T-Bone Accidents

 These types of accidents, also called side-impact, right-angle collisions, broadside collisions or T-bone collisions, are where the side of one or more cars are collided.
 Intersection accidents can at the same time be catastrophic.
 These types of wrecks generally occur at crossways, parking lots, and also when two cars crossing a roadway.
 Accounting for about a quarter of passenger car passenger deaths, according to the Insurance Institute for Highway Safety (IIHS).
 The effects from a T-bone accident are extreme however can vary depending upon where the car is struck.
-Reach out to any of our Orlando FL car accident lawyers to deal with the one-of-a-kind elements of your case.
+Talk with a seasoned Orlando accident attorney to deal with the one-of-a-kind elements of your case.

 Car Accident Cases Frequently Asked Questions